lostjarred/Minecraft-Modpack-Template/README.txt

 this is where all the customised mod configs go,
 I recomend using a symbolic link to your minecraft instnace to keep the modpack configs up to day

+-/overrides/defaultconfigs
+In versions > 1.12.2 there is a new place for certain configs usually concerning some type of worldgen normally these are found in the saved world folder for example: Minecraft/saves/yourworld/serverconfig these are created in each time a new world is generated. by moving a config into this folder it will be used instead of being generated an example mod where this is required is Immersive Engineering

 -/overrides/scripts
 this is where craftweaker scripts go, if required,
 I recomended using symbloic link to your minecraft instance to keep your scripts up to date